 Don't Miss: A Guide to Protein Serving Sizes

 And that means considering whether it's a whole food, made of good ingredients, offers a hefty dose of protein per serving and (of course) tastes just as good as it is for you.
 These are the best and worst sources of protein to eat for your health, according to dietitians.

 The Healthiest Proteins

-There are 7 grams of protein in one egg, and eggs have a complete amino acid profile and contain healthy omega-3 fats, B vitamins, selenium, Vitamin D and choline, so they're super good for you (here are 10 foods with more protein than an egg).
+There are 6 grams of protein in one egg, and eggs have a complete amino acid profile and contain healthy omega-3 fats, B vitamins, selenium, Vitamin D and choline, so they're super good for you (here are 10 foods with more protein than an egg).
 "They have also been shown to reduce the risk of heart disease in clinical trials.
 And just two egg yolks contain around 250-300mg of the powerful brain nutrient choline," says Magryta.
 Don't forget to eat the yolks because that's where almost all of the other nutrients are, although you do get protein from the whites.
 Similar to chicken, feel free to opt for organic or pasture-raised eggs if your budget allows.
 They may help lower the energy and resources going in to your plate.

 There are 10 grams of protein in 3 tablespoons.
 "These seeds contain all nine essential amino acids and they are an abundant source of gamma-linolenic acid (GLA) as well as dietary fiber," says Magryta.
 This is an excellent plant-based source of protein and is a great option for vegetarians and vegans, plus they're super yummy and versatile in cooking.
 "Hemp seeds are also packed with antioxidants and unsaturated fats which are great for heart health," she adds.
 They can easily be thrown into foods like smoothies, yogurt, veggies and salads.